A/N: Edited! Changed some stuff.. but not too much stuff. :)

 The blond must see the wary look on her face, because he tells her, "We're not going to hurt you."
-She looks down, behind and below his waist.
-There is nothing there; he's telling the truth, and she breathes a sigh of relief.
+She looks at him uncertainly, but no gnawing feeling ails her.
+She breathes a sigh of relief; he's telling the truth.

 "Ah... thanks."
 Nanase says timidly, wiping her brow.
 "I was really scared for a second there... oh!
 The bouquets!"
 She exclaims in remembrance and searches the ground of the alley.

 "These?"
 The dark skinned man bends down and scoops up a bouquet, and the blond picks up the other that's been thrown on the other side.